nim3xh/KwikMart-ServerSide_Web_Development_Project/README.md

 * JavaScript

 ## Getting Started
 To get started with KwikMart, simply download the project files and set up a local server using Apache and MySQL.
-You'll also need to create a database for the website to function properly.
+You'll also need to import database for the website to function properly.

 ## Contributing
 We welcome contributions to KwikMart!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.